-Frontline meets on the campus of UCO, as you check us out, our hope is that you’re warmly welcomed, encouraged, and even challenged.
+Frontline meets at 1700 S Bryant Ave, as you check us out, our hope is that you’re warmly welcomed, encouraged, and even challenged.
 More than that, we pray that you hear, see, and feel God’s love in Jesus Christ.
 That is why we’re here, and we extend a wholehearted welcome to you.
 Rich, poor, black, white, old, and young are all a part of Frontline.
 Be yourself here.
 We are messy people who can’t change on our own.
 The good news is nothing is impossible for Jesus!

 Infants and Children